 how to get to Lake Issyk

-Lake Issyk is located in the gorge of the same name on the border of the Ile-Alatau National Natural Park and the Almaty Reserve.
-The nearest settlement, the city of Esik is located 30 km North of the lake.
+Lake Issyk is located in the gorge of the same name, at the border of the Ile-Alatau National Natural Park and the Almaty Reserve.
+The nearest settlement, the city of Esik is located 30 km north of the lake.

 The best way to get to Lake Issyk by a private vehicle.
 You can drive the Kuldzha route to the town of Esik.
 From the town, you need to go towards the market and pass a bridge before turning at the second light to the right and proceed up the mountain valley.
 There is a small boutique at the entrance where you will be charged a small entrance fee to the park.
-You can drive straight to the lake and there will be parking.
-If you want to drive all the way until behind the lake you need an off-road vehicle or walk.
+You can drive straight to the lake and there will be parking at the point where you should start walking from.
+If you want to drive all the way until behind the lake you need an off-road vehicle.

 You can easily take a marshrutka from Almaty to Esik from Sairan bus station.
 Upon arrival, you will need to find a taxi driver to take you to Lake Issyk.
-To get to the gorges and river behind the lake, you need to walk for about 3 kilometers.
+To get to the gorges and river behind the lake, you need to walk for about 3 kilometers south along the valley.